abhay-mohandas/2d-block-game/README.md

             3) python main.py

-Note: Either edit the addresses of player.png and obstacle.png in main.py
+Note: Edit the addresses of player.png and obstacle.png in main.py